What are generic resources?

 Area Boards on Developmental Disabilities

-- Protect and advocate the rights of persons with developmental disabilities;
+- Protect and advocate for the rights of persons with developmental disabilities;

 - Conduct, or cause to be conducted, information programs to increase public and professional awareness and eliminate barriers to integration;